 De Minimis Benefits and Cell Phones

-An Exception to the De Minimis Rule - Highly Compensated Employees
+An Exception to the De Minimis Rule

 Records to Prove De Minimis Benefits

-Other Examples of a De Minimis Rule in Other Tax and Legal Areas
+Examples in Other Tax and Legal Areas

-The 2015 PATH Act provides protection against fines and penalties for business taxpayers for de minimis errors (under $100) on information returns.
+The 2015 PATH Act provides protection against fines and penalties for business taxpayers for de minimis errors under $100 on information returns.

-In another example, on Form 1099-S, Proceeds from Real Estate Transactions, a transfer of less than $600 is considered de minimis.
+On Form 1099-S, Proceeds from Real Estate Transactions, a transfer of less than $600 is considered de minimis.

 De minimis limits are considered in capital gains tax on the purchase of discount bonds.
 A discount of less than a quarter of a point per year is effectively too small to count for tax purposes.

 De minimis is used in copyright law when determining whether a work is within the limits of fair use.
 A small amount of a work can be used without permission.
 The amount that's considered de minimis varies by case.